Adobe-Marketing-Cloud/aem-communities-ugc-migration/README.md

 4. To export social graph, you will need to look up the path to your system's profiles.
 By default, it is /home/users, but your value may be custom.
 6. Go to /services/social/graph/export?path=/home/users (replace /home/users with your own value if it's different).
 Save the response as a json file.

+# Exporting UGC from AEM Communities 6.1+ (for backup or migration between instances)
+1. Build the package "communities-ugc-migration" using maven.
+2. Install the resulting .jar file in /system/console/bundles of the machine you want to export from.
+3. Go to /crx/de and expand /content to find the root node for the component you wish to export (not within /content/usergenerated).
+Copy the path to the root of the components you wish to export.
+4. In your browser, go to /services/social/ugc/export?path=[path you copied in crx/de].
+This will trigger a file download of a zip archive containing all the UGC at or below the root node path you provided.

-# Importing UGC into 6.1 using the import servlet with UI
+# Importing UGC into 6.1+ using the import servlet with UI
 1. Build the package "communities-ugc-migration" using maven.
 2. Install the resulting .jar file in /system/console/bundles on a publish node of your AEM 6.1 instance where you wish to import.
 3. Build the package "communities-ugc-migration-pkg" using maven.